Glued To My Crafts

 Directions:

-• While the paint is still wet, sprinkle some white craft glitter on top for extra sparkle.
+• While the paint is still wet, sprinkle white craft glitter on top to add sparkle.
+Shake off any excess glitter into the trash.

-• Finally – take your large craft button and put it in the center of the craft to complete the eye.
+• To finish, glue a large craft button in the center of the pupil to complete the look of your eyeball.

-• Set it all aside to let it dry completely before displaying it proudly.
+• Set your creation aside to dry completely before displaying it proudly.

-• If desired – hot glue magnets or string to the back for displaying.
+• For added functionality, you can hot glue a magnet or a string to the back for easy hanging or displaying.

 Your finished popsicle stick eyeball craft can be a standalone decoration or part of a larger Halloween setup.
 Consider pairing them with other DIY projects like painted pumpkins, spooky lanterns, or eerie garlands.
 The cohesive look will make your home feel fully decked out for the holiday!